 Here are a few technical SEO things to know:

 - Keywords: Humans and search engines communicate using words.
 Each page on your site can be optimized to target 1-2 keywords.
-The more pages you have the more traffic and sales you can get based on the increase in keywords you can target.
+The more pages you have, the more traffic and sales you can get based on the increase in keywords you can target.
 Search engines have moved on to semantic search.
-This means that you have to use terms and object that relate to each other to rank.
-For example if you are targeting “karate school in NYC” you should have a page that speaks to karate in New York but also different types of karate.
-You should mention famous Karate fighters and practitioner etc. The more information and things related to karate you add the more likely your page will rank.
-There are many amazing keyword research tools out there from enterprise tools like BrightEdge to Moz but SEMRUSH is my favorite.
-The reason it is my favorite is because it gives you paid search, video and competitive info like AdCopy and more.
-Again i’m all about integration so getting SEO, PPC, Video and Display information is clutch.
+This means that you have to use terms and objects that relate to each other to rank.
+For example, if you are targeting “karate school in NYC” you should have a page that speaks to karate in New York but also different types of karate.
+You should mention famous karate fighters and practitioners etc. The more information and things related to karate you add, the more likely your page will rank.
+There are many amazing keyword research tools out there from enterprise tools like BrightEdge to Moz, but SEMRUSH is my favorite.
+The reason it is my favorite is because it gives you paid search, video, and competitive info like AdCopy and more.
+Again I’m all about integration so getting SEO, PPC, Video and Display information is clutch.
 Try SEMRUSH now for free by putting your website or a keyword into the widget below.
 This is an affiliate widget so we can pay for a delicious, sugary, caffeinated beverage like a Caramel Frappuccino from Starbucks.
-This is the fuel that drives the production 6,500+ words of helpful content.
+This is the fuel that drives the production: 6,500+ words of helpful content.

-- Meta Titles and Descriptions: Meta titles and description are elements on the page that allow search engines and users to understand what your site and the pages are about before they land on them.
-These must contain your target keyword, be optimum all length and have a call to action that encourages searchers to click.
+- Meta Titles and Descriptions: Meta titles and descriptions are elements on the page that allow search engines and users to understand what your site and the pages are about before they land on them.
+These must contain your target keyword, be of optimum length, and have a call to action that encourages searchers to click.

-- Rich Snippets: Rich snippets is code that can be placed on your site that give an additional layer of context around what some elements on the page are about.
+- Rich Snippets: Rich snippets is code that can be placed on your site that gives an additional layer of context around what some elements on the page are about.
 You can use rich snippets to show product ratings and more.
-Mark up all your content using Schema mark up.
-This allows you to let search engines know exactly what the page, image or piece of content is.
-This is important for local search because you can verify to the search engines that your contact page is for a Local Business at your current address.
+Mark up all your content using Schema markup.
+This allows you to let search engines know exactly what the page, image, or piece of content is.
+This is important for local search because you can verify to the search engines that your contact page is for a local business at your current address.
 You can even go as far as adding latitude and longitude to give precise coordinates of your business.

 - Page Speed: Slow pages are a killer.
-Use a Content Delivery Network (CDN) to server your content.
+Use a Content Delivery Network (CDN) to serve your content.
 Deliver CSS from the server and not in line code.
-Compress all of your images, CSS and Java Script.
-Use browser caching to search content that is not going to change so that your website visitors don’t have to make server calls every time the page loads and the content needs to be displayed.
+Compress all of your images, CSS, and Java Script.
+Use browser caching to search content that is not going to change, so that your website visitors don’t have to make server calls every time the page loads and the content needs to be displayed.
 Serve your href lang page versions from a sitemap and not on the page.
 This will make sure that different language versions of the page load quickly.
-Use GTMETRIX.COM or Pingdom Tool test your page speed and get additional recommendations.
+Use GTMETRIX.COM or Pingdom Tool to test your page speed and get additional recommendations.

-- CMS Vetting: Content Management systems should be thoroughly vetted to make sure that they can be technically configured for search.
-I have started the process for you by reviewing every single CMS out there.
-I have not done them all but we are well on our way.
+- CMS Vetting: Content management systems should be thoroughly vetted to make sure that they can be technically configured for search.
+I have started the process for you by reviewing the majority of CMS out there.
+(I have not done them all, but we are well on our way!)
 Here are my quick recommendations.
-In general Word Press is the best.
-If you want one for e-commerce use Magento or Shopify.
-If you are looking for an “enterprise solution” which is really code for “they are going to make you pay a ton” use a CMS like Sitecore.
+In general, Word Press is the best.
+If you want one for e-commerce, use Magento or Shopify.
+If you are looking for an “enterprise solution” which is really code for “they are going to make you pay a ton,”use a CMS like Sitecore.

-- URLs: URLs should easily customizable with out use less numbers , category slugs or other items.
-The perfect URL looks like this. yoursite.com/target-keyword.
-Ideally your domain name should also have the keyword in it like. sleephq.com/better-sleep . “sleep” being the overall target of the site and”better sleep” being the target keyword for that page.
+- URLs: URLs should be easily customizable without useless numbers, category slugs, or other items.
+The perfect URL looks like this: yoursite.com/target-keyword.
+Ideally your domain name should also have the keyword in it like, such as, sleephq.com/better-sleep .
+“Sleep” is the overall target of the site and”better sleep” is the target keyword for that page.

-- Site Redesigns: If you are doing a site redesign it is essential that you do a site migration as well.
-Usually when you redesign a site the architecture of the site changes.
-Sometimes the URL structures changes, the amount of page you have may change etc. You have to make sure that you match the old pages with the new pages so you can setup 301 redirects.
+- Site Redesigns: If you are doing a site redesign, it is essential that you do a site migration as well.
+Usually when you redesign a site, the architecture of the site changes.
+Sometimes the URL structures change, the amount of pages you have may change, etc. You have to make sure that you match the old pages with the new pages so you can set up 301 redirects.
 This will make sure that the authority of the old pages get transferred to the new pages.
-Once you setup the redirects you then have to make sure you fetch the site using Google Search Console.
+Once you set up redirects you, make sure you fetch the site using Google Search Console.
 This tells Google to come crawl the site and index the new content.
-Usually your ranking and traffic drops after a migration since Google is trying to make sure that all the change on your site is on purpose and not because some one hacked the site.
+Usually your ranking and traffic drops after a migration since Google is trying to make sure that all the change on your site is on purpose and not because someone hacked the site.
 The site migration will ensure that your traffic and sales come back quickly.

 - Internal and External links: Links matter.
 Use internal links which link to other pages on your site to help pass link equity from one page to the next.
 Use external links to link to valid sources to support what you are talking about.

-- Backlinks: Back links are links from other sites.
-This isn’t really a technical requirement but it is a huge part of being able to rank.
+- Backlinks: Backlinks are links from other sites.
+This isn’t really a technical requirement, but it is a huge part of being able to rank.
 Link building is key to getting links.
-One good way to do this is find websites that let you contribute articles or guest post.
+One good way to do this is to find websites that let you contribute articles or guest posts.
 Here is a guest post list that shows you a ton of websites that allow you to write articles to them.
 I suggest you submit your request to write an article on all of the sites that relate to your industry.